Sagi-BA/GreenAPI/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the ISC License.
+See the LICENSE file for details.

 # I Am that I Am, I will be what I will be